s0me-1/sc-devtracker/README.md

 * `embed_color`: A color for the embed border in discord.
 Must be in decimal format.
 * `footer_icon_url`: Icon displayed in the footer of the discord embeds.
 * `fetch_delay`: The time in seconds between each refresh of the RSS Feed.
-* `locale`: The locale used to display the published time of each entry.
+* `locale` (Optionnal): The locale used to display the published time of each entry, use the one on the host by default.
 Must follow the `xx_XX` format and must be installed on the host machine.

 This is the content of `config-sample.ini`: